dotwebstack/dotwebstack-framework/service/openapi/README.md

 Foreach unique operation path you are capable to fire a preflight request which will return a empty response body and a 'Allow' response header which contains all allowed httpMethods.

-Use `x-dws-operation` to define whether the OAS operation needs to be handled by the DWS openapi service. (default=true)
+Use `x-dws-operation` to define whether the OAS operation needs to be handled by the DWS openapi service.
+If you want DWS to ignore this operation set to `false`.
+Default value is `true`

 ```yaml
 paths: